A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 Additive scene loading comes with a few benefits.
 And you don’t need to use all of them, but its very easy to use these if you have these additive scenes working:

-• No irritating UI that gets in the way while working in the editor
+- Improved UI editor flow by not having the irritating UI that gets in the way while working on the levels themselves.

-• Less massive scenes and thus the chance for merge conflicts while working on scenes
+- Less massive scenes and thus way less chance for merge conflicts while working on scenes.

 The solution

-But for this to work seamlessly you have to implement some sort of state machine to know whats happening.
-Previously you knew where you where by just looking at the scene’s name.
-But now you need an overarching machine that keeps track of where you are and where you want to go to.
+But for this to work seamlessly you have to implement some sort of state machine to track whats happening.
+Previously you knew where you are at by just looking at the scene’s name.
+But now you need an overarching state machine that keeps track of where you are and where you want to go to.

-• A level transition object that I can ask: ‘go to the next story scene’.
+- A level transition object that I can ask: ‘go to the next story scene’.
 Or ‘oneshot this level and then return to the map’.
-(It uses the level sequence combined with savestate to determine what unlocked and where the player is at story wise)
+(It uses the level sequence combined with savestate to determine what’s unlocked and where the player is with his story unlock progression)

-• The state machine itself.
+- The state machine itself.
 This keeps track of the current state it is in, initiates transitions, and keeps actions atomic.
-Uses IEnumerator to make it asynchronous (well, that is Unity-style async, not .Net async lol).
+Uses IEnumerator to make it asynchronous (well, that is Unity-style async sadly, not .Net async).

-• A state class model.
+- A state class model.
 1 class for a start-game state, 1 class for a level state, 1 class for an intro shot state, 1 class for a map state, 1 class for a game-exit state.
 Each state has 2 main functions ‘`RunOnEntryLogic(transition info)’ and ‘RunOnExitLogic(transition info)’, both IEnumerator to support chaining actions inside the logic and to wait for stuff to happen.
-Each model has its own series of events on it so you can fine-tune the needed amount of events per state.
-These events are called in the logic functions with yields and such to keep the ticks flowing in Unity.
+Each model has its own series of events on it so you can fine-tune the specific amount of events per state.
+These events are called in the logic functions with yields to keep the ticks flowing in Unity and behave non-blocking.

-• An editor version of the a fore mentioned startup sequence, that primes the scene as if it was started normally (and thus loads all needed additive scenes on play and sets the state machine to the correct state).
+- An editor specific version of the a fore mentioned startup sequence, to speed up the development process.
+This one primes the scene as if you jumped right to this point in the game (and thus loads all needed additive scenes on play and sets the state machine to the correct state).

-On the additive UI scenes: I have a bunch of additive scenes that are always on.
+On the additive UI scenes: I have a bunch of additive scenes that are always on, like a debug overlay.
 Most of them look for certain events and/or state (transitions) to enable/disable parts of itself.
-(So its a reactive system, much easier to maintain) And most of the objects on these additive scenes have scripts that use OnEnable and OnDisable to hook and unhook events.
+(So its a reactive system, much easier to maintain) And most of the objects on these additive scenes have scripts that use OnEnable and OnDisable to hook and unhook events, so that references are always only on ‘active and life scenes’.

 Lessons learned

-• I have a few ScriptableObjects for singleton behaviors and better decoupling, and normally these are hard to manage the state off.
-Because these don’t fit in with the normal game object lifetimes.
+- I have a few ScriptableObjects for singleton behaviors and better decoupling, and normally you dont want this because these are hard to keep them nog bugging due to their different lifetimes.
 But now these can be hooked up perfectly to state transitions to give them better boundaries, but at the same time not mess up the decoupling.

-• The class based static scene setup is very easy to use and maintain.
+- The class based static scene setup is very easy to use and maintain.
 And to understand.
 And thus to work with, reason about, and improve upon.
-Thats worth the downsides of this system for me.
-(Downsides being that its not using Unity’s preferred patterns and components, and another downside is the service locator antipattern of all these static singletons)
+That’s worth the downsides of this system for me.

 I have spend hours and hours locating a bug because of this.
 I wanted to transition away from the starting scene but the code just stopped executing at a certain point in time.
 Until I found out that the Coroutine is bound to lifetime of the MonoBehaviour, and I did fire it from within the starting scene.